-This toffee-like caramel sauce, made with cream and sugar, is one of the simplest and best recipes that can be used to prepare desserts.
-It lends itself to a thousand uses: it works as a cake or cookie filling, it can be drizzled on top of ice cream, swirled inside brownies or cheesecakes, and most importantly, it can also be eaten directly from the jar by the spoonful… and that’s how I like it!
+This toffee-like caramel sauce, made quite simply with cream and sugar, is one of the best and most versatile preparations to have come out of my kitchen recently.
+This caramel lends itself to a thousand uses: it works as a cake or cookie filling, it can be drizzled on top of ice cream, swirled inside brownies or cheesecakes, and most importantly, it can also be eaten directly from the jar by the spoonful… and that’s how I like it!

-- 200 g of white or cane sugar
+- 200 g white or cane sugar

-- 250 ml of fresh cream
+- 250 ml whipping cream

-- 1 pinch of Fleur de Sel sea salt (optional)
+- 1 pinch fleur de sel (optional)

-- Pour the sugar into a large pot and heat it over medium heat, stirring with a kitchen whisk as it melts.
+- Pour the sugar into a large pot and heat it over medium heat, stirring gently with a whisk as it melts.
 If you use very coarse cane sugar, you can add 2 tablespoons of water to the sugar, but only if it is hard to melt.200 g white or cane sugar

 - At first, small lumps will form, but it does not matter; keep stirring, and slowly all the sugar will melt.